 - You can use any cake of your choice to cut desired shapes using a cookie cutter.
 My daughter specifically wanted butterflies so I used a butterfly cookie cutter.

-- You can invert the cake by using vanilla slices for inside and outside batter as chocolate or use colored batter for shapes and vanilla for outside.
-Options and your creativity is limitless here.
+- You can invert the cake by using vanilla slices for the inside and outside batter as chocolate or use the colored batter for shapes and vanilla for the outside.
+Options and your creativity are limitless here.

 - I used oil for my cake.

-- Like a quickbread it is best to slice the cake next day.
+- Like a quickbread, it is best to slice the cake the next day.

-- I have realized that the baking time in OTG & convection microwave oven may vary.
-I bake in convection mode of my Microwave and hence timing are according to that. eg this cake takes 25 minutes at after reducing temp 170°C in the convection mode, but it takes much lesser in OTG.
-So please monitor time based on the appliance you are using.
+- I have realized that the baking time in OTG & convection microwave ovens may vary.
+I bake in the convection mode of my Microwave and hence timing is according to that. eg this cake takes 25 minutes after reducing temp 170°C in the convection mode, but it takes much lesser in OTG.
+So please monitor time-based on the appliance you are using.

 Delicious cake, guessing from the ingredients.
 Good to know your process of making butterfly cake.

 Ha ha!
 My daughter celebrates her birthday at least 4 times in a year and invites her friends too!!
 She usually has a long wish list for her birthday

 what do you do with the left over choclate cake peices?

 My kids gobbled it up just like that. you can use anyways you wish